JanW42/AI_Project/README.md

     ```bash
-    python -m venv ai         # "ai" is the Name of the virtual Environment
+    python -3.10 -m venv VE         # "VE" is the Name of the virtual Environment
     source ai/bin/activate    # for macOS / Linux
-    ai\Scripts\activate.bat   # for Windows using cmd
+    VE\Scripts\activate.bat   # for Windows using cmd
-    ai\Scripts\activate.ps1   # for Windows using PowerShell
+    VE\Scripts\activate.ps1   # for Windows using PowerShell
     ```
    - Now the VE is active, you see it as it is at the beginning at the code line and
    - at the bottom right is now {} Python 3.10.5('VE':venv)